The History of SKMCH

 1992

-Imran leveraged the publicity from his recent sporting success to host star-studded fundraising events, concerts, and charity cricket matches in Pakistan and London.
-He was joined by several renowned actors and musicians, including Amitabh Bachchan, Nusrat Fateh Ali Khan, Tareeb Kumar, Moin Akhtar, Sunil Dutt, and Madam Noor Jahan, to help make the hospital a reality.
+Imran is now the talk of the sports world.
+He uses his celebrity status to host star-studded fundraising events, concerts, and charity cricket matches in Pakistan and London.
+Renowned actors and musicians, including Amitabh Bachchan, Nusrat Fateh Ali Khan, Tareeb Kumar, Moin Akhtar, Sunil Dutt, and Madam Noor Jahan, attend his appeals.

 1994